 Metal-Rules.com: Three or four of you?

 Mike Dean: Three or four.
 I don’t know.
-We were probably deferred to Reed, because he came up with the name and when he was supposed to be studying in school he was thinking of what a great name for our band would be and writing on his notebook.
-It’s nothing worth, it’s one of those things I can walk away from but I like to do it.
-I’m not going to get in any kind of situation with these guys over that if there is ever a problem, but just out of respect I think we all own it.
+We were probably deferred to Reed because he came up with the name, and when he was supposed to be studying in school, he was thinking of what a great reputation for our band would be and writing on his notebook.
+It’s nothing worth it, it’s one of those things I can walk away from, but I like to do it.
+I’m not going to get in any kind of situation with these guys over that if there is ever a problem, but just out of respect, I think we all own it.

-Metal-Rules.com: Speaking about Reed, he left band in 2000 and then you had different drummers.
-But I can’t help asking why Mullin left the band, did he have some personal issues?
+Metal-Rules.com: Speaking about Reed, he left the band in 2000, and then you had different drummers.
+But I can’t help asking why Mullin left the band.
+Did he have some personal issues?

-Mike Dean: I think it was probably a combination of things, he can probably tell you better.
-But he had some issue with his neck from touring and playing drums, bone spurs, things like that.
+Mike Dean: I think it was probably a combination of things.
+He can probably tell you better.
+But he had some issues with his neck from touring and playing drums, bone spurs, things like that.
 So it was hard to play that music and be on tour and be in a little surgery for eventually, I think he had other artistic things he wanted to do as well.

-Mike Dean: I believe they played, they didn’t really sent out any music.
+Mike Dean: I believe they played.
+They didn’t really send out any music.
 I quit.
-They played some but it was maybe a little disorganized, they were really finding what they wanted to do.
-Everybody was doubting them and then one day I see this record called Blind and blown away by how musical it is, it’s totally awesome.
-I think you have John Custer largely who produced it largely, thank for that kind of musical push forward.
+They played some, but it was maybe a little disorganized.
+They were really finding what they wanted to do.
+Everybody doubted them, and then one day, I see this record called “Blind” and was blown away by how musical it is.
+It’s totally awesome.
+I think you have John Custer largely who produced it largely.
+Thank you for that kind of musical push forward.
 That included all types of just really took into account like the history of rock and great classic rock, and how you could utilize it and put it into something new, you could draw on those ideas.
 The band has drawn from that concept and benefited from his vision, his help ever since then.
-So that’s a very, very good record I’m not knocking it at all.
+So that’s a very, very good record.
+I’m not knocking it at all.